iamutkarsh24/iamutkarsh24/README.md

 <br clear="both">

-<h3 align="left">👋 Hi!
+<h3 align="center">👋 Hi!
 My name is Utkarsh Sharma<br>I'm from Delhi and graduated from Guru Gobind Singh Indraprastha University and am currently pursuing MBA (Data Science and Artificial Intelligence) and am seeking new opportunities. 🚀📊<br>I thrive off of being a data analyst, and currently I'm a fresher and I'm working upon my skills stuff.🌟📈</h3>

 ###